brendanwalkercasey/final_project_cspb_2270/README.md

 Using a set of functions, and variables, this process performs the following:

-1) Read the TIFF Image: The image is read into a buffer (1D vector) and its dimensions are retrieved.
+1) Read the TIFF image into a buffer: The image is read into a buffer (1D vector) and its dimensions are retrieved.
+2) Apply wavelet compression (including the Daubechies transform and quantization).
-2) Convert to Numeric Data: The 1D buffer is converted to a 2D array (image) of float values for wavelet transform.
+    2 a) Convert to Numeric Data: The 1D buffer is converted to a 2D array (image) of float values for wavelet transform.
-3) Apply Wavelet Transform: The 2D Daubechies wavelet transform is applied in both row and column directions.
+    2 b) Apply Wavelet Transform: The 2D Daubechies wavelet transform is applied in both row and column directions.
+3) Write the compressed image to a new TIFF file.
-4) Post-process and Encode: The transformed data is normalized back to the 0-255 range and saved as a new TIFF image using LZW compression.
+4) Post-process and Encode:
+    4 a) The transformed data is normalized back to the 0-255 range and saved as a new TIFF image using LZW compression.
+    4 b) Reconstruct the image using the inverse wavelet transform.
+    4 c) Write the reconstructed image to a new file.

 Variables: